yvelikova/axway-open-docs/content/en/docs/contribution_guidelines/bestpracticedevdoc.md

 ## Organizing your documentation

-Present your documentation in a way that it is easy to read, and usable and helpful for customers.
+Present your documentation in a way that it is easy to read and helpful for customers.

 ### Navigation menus hierarchical structure